 The Company's wholly-owned subsidiary, Steiner-Atlantic Corp. ("Steiner-Atlantic"), leases 28,000 square feet of warehouse and office space from an affiliate of Michael S. Steiner, President of Steiner-Atlantic and a former director and officer of the Company, pursuant to a lease agreement dated November 1, 2014, as amended.
 The lease term was extended during January 2020 to run through October 31, 2020.
 Monthly base rental payments under the lease are \$12,000.
 In addition to base rent, Steiner-Atlantic is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-Payments under this lease totaled approximately \$74,000 and \$72,000 during the six months ended December 31, 2019 and 2018, respectively.
+Payments under this lease totaled approximately \$111,000 and \$108,000 during the nine months ended March 31, 2020 and 2019, respectively.

 On October 10, 2016, the Company's wholly-owned subsidiary, Western State Design, Inc. ("Western State Design"), entered into a lease agreement pursuant to which it leases 17,600 square feet of warehouse and office space from an affiliate of Dennis Mack, a director and Executive Vice President, Corporate Strategy of the Company, and Tom Marks, Executive Vice President, Business Development of the Company.
 Monthly base rental payments are \$12,000 during the initial term of the lease.
 In addition to base rent, Western State Design is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-The lease has an initial term of the six months ended December 31, 2019 and 2018.
+The lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
+Payments under this lease totaled approximately \$108,000 during each of the nine months ended March 31, 2020 and 2019.

 On October 31, 2017, the Company's wholly-owned subsidiary, Tri-State Technical Services, Inc. ("Tri-State"), entered into lease agreements pursuant to which it leases a total of 81,000 square feet of warehouse and office space from an affiliate of Matt Stephenson, President of Tri-State.
 Monthly base rental payments total \$21,000 during the initial terms of the leases.
 In addition to base rent, Tri-State is responsible under the leases for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 Each lease has an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
-Payments under these leases totaled approximately \$126,000 during each of the six months ended December 31, 2019 and 2018.
+Payments under these leases totaled approximately \$189,000 during each of the nine months ended March 31, 2020 and 2019.